of financial condition and results of operations

 Opportunities and threats

 We have a strong portfolio of product solutions and services which are robust, proven, and scalable to meet the needs of a very diverse range of Financial Institutions.
 Our ability to engage with a prospect and deliver the complete range of solutions is unique.
-With thrust on the R&D spend, your Company is able to rapidly adopt innovations in technology like Artificial Intelligence, Cloud Computing paradigms around security and scale, and architectural constructs like microservices, containerization, and domain driven design.
+With a strong commitment to R&D spend, your Company is able to rapidly adopt innovations in technology like AI, Cloud Computing paradigms around security and scale, and architectural constructs like micro services, containerization, and domain driven design.

 The industry dynamics which are likely to influence our business include:

-- A regulatory environment in which governments, central banks and nodal agencies are working through the regulations which govern Artificial Intelligence, Data residency and cloud computing.
+- A regulatory environment in which governments, central banks and nodal agencies are working through the regulations which govern AI, Data residency and Cloud Computing.

 - The impetuous to nurture an ecosystem of startups implies that newer players will emerge wanting to differentiate themselves with new ideas which incumbent financial institutions will need to grapple with.